hzhoujoy/ST558_Project2/README.md

 )
 ```

-# disease.sh-Open Disease Data API VIGENETTE
+# `disease.sh-Open Disease Data API` VIGENETTE

-In this vignette, I will describe how to read and summarize data from
+In this vignette, I will provide instructions on reading and summarizing
-`disease.sh-Open Disease Data API`.
-I will create several functions to
+data from the `disease.sh-Open Disease Data API`.
+I will develop a set
-access and retrieve data that I am interested in from APIs.
-I will also
+of functions to access and retrieve specific data of interest from the
+APIs.
+Additionally, I will illustrate the process of conducting data
-demonstrate how to conduct analysis using some of R packages.
+analysis using various R packages.

 # Requirements